ikushum/Django-Vue-Chat-App/README.md

 # Django-Vue Live Chat

 A Live Chat application build using Django and Vue.js.
 It uses Django's Channels which allows us to handle WebSocket protocol.
 It the frontend layer Vue.js uses WebSocket API to establish two-sided connection with the server.
+Users can create a chat room and invite multiple users to the chat room by sharing the room's URL.

 ### Installation